-On the Lower East Side being in some body of water was ubiquitous in daily life.
-Either it was Coney, or Pitt Street Pool or in my aunts' and uncles' days, the East River.
-Not everybody swam but everybody got wet.
-I thought I had Pitt Street Pool conquered until one day the four feet of water wasn't just four feet and I found myself flailing and submerged and being pulled out either by my big sister or a life guard or some another kid.
-Day camp pool lessons taught me to float in case that happened again.
+I thought I had Pitt Street Pool conquered until one day the four feet of water wasn't four feet anymore and I found myself flailing.
+Either one of the bigger kids or my big sister or a life guard pulled me out.
+The Educational Alliance day camp pool lessons taught me to float in case that happened again.

-I got it.
-At A&S in Brooklyn.
-I don't remember the color, the style, the stripes, the dots.
-I just remember rushing to the pool, seeing that boy, jumping in and no one telling me that as I stood in freezing water trying to impress this boy with my hello, the top of my bikini had slipped off my adolescent breasts.
+No one told me that, as I stood in freezing water trying to impress the object of my affection, the top of my bikini had slipped off my adolescent breasts.

-Florence sewed the straps tighter but I never wore it again, and refused to return to the Y for five years.
-Even then, way too big for anything but overalls and sweatshirts, I shook with humiliation when I walked in.
+Florence sewed the straps tighter but I never wore it again.
+I also refused to return to the Y for years and years.
+And when I did, this time as an over-sized overall-wearing tax-paying adult, even then, I shook with humiliation.

-Soon after, Gramma died and Florence dove and I stayed dry with interruptions here and there at the 100 year old City College pool, or the elite NYU pool, or some tiny hotel pool or the oceans but only up to my knees.
+Then one day Gramma died and Florence got on the F train to Coney and dove into the ocean.
+I continued to stay dry with only a couple of interruptions here and there, like at the 100 year old City College pool or the elite NYU pool or some tiny hotel pool or a rare ocean vacation (but only up to my knees for fear of sharks).

-Florence now swims in a haze of NPR and sheets of pee liners on her bed.
-She says she hurts and she says she's unhappy.
-When I told her I was learning to swim, delight and passion and determination flooded her face.
+When I told her I was learning to swim, rare delight, passion and determination flooded her face.
 "Oh.
 You must."

-*a little song we used to sing on the Lower East Side with accompanied hand dance:
+*a little song we used to sing on the Lower East Side with accompanied hand dancing:

 In a swimming pool